Sir-Hamxza/X-Flooder/README.md

 ## USAGE OPTIONS [Termux] :

-### If there is an issue in this tool, contact us on Instagram @fr.hamxa or in telegram @AlAhadOwner
+### If there is an issue in this tool, contact us on Instagram @mahdi.zaidi72 or in telegram @AlAhadOwner

 <h3 style="color:purple"> THANKS FOR USING OUR TOOL </h>